 - Everyone deserves a quiet and peaceful ride.
 Radio programs, conversation topics, and volume levels need to be appropriate and respectful of all riders/drivers. - Everyone will be courteous and kind to the riders and drivers, remembering that everyone is different and has different needs and ways of interacting with others. - Everyone should get on and off the van carefully, staying safely in their seats throughout the whole ride, using seat belts and/or booster seats appropriately. - Everyone is welcome to drink from water bottles on the van no other food or drink is to be consumed.
-Children are welcome to eat something once they arrive at school. - Everyone will care for the van equipment in the same way as furniture in your own home. - The driver is in charge and will respectfully give directions that all students are expected to follow. - If a driver leaves more than 10 minutes late from the school yard in the morning or afternoon, they will call or text parents/guardians with an approximation of how late they are running. - The driver will do their best to arrive on time for morning pick-ups.
+Children are welcome to eat something once they arrive at school. - Everyone will care for the van equipment in the same way as furniture in your own home. - The driver is in charge and will respectfully give directions that all students are expected to follow. - Drivers will do their best to alert families if they are running late by either calling or texting with an approximation of how late they are running. - The driver will do their best to arrive on time for morning pick-ups.
 Riders should be outside and ready to go at their scheduled pick up time.
 If a rider is not outside at the scheduled time, drivers will attempt to contact families via phone call and/or text.
 If there is no response from the family and the scheduled departure time has passed, the driver will depart and continue their route. - Drivers and families are expected to first address concerns that arise directly with one another, and then communicate with the administration as necessary. - Families will communicate changes in plans with both the van drivers and the school office. - Riders and drivers will comply with all school-mandated safety and health protocols, such as masking.